-The topic is the fundamental means of interaction between publishing and subscribing applications.
-Each topic has a unique name within the domain and a specific data type that it publishes.
+In DCPS terminology, an application publishes individual data samples for different instances on a topic.
+Each topic has a specific type that describes the samples.
 Each topic data type can specify zero or more fields that make up its key.
-When publishing data, the publishing process always specifies the topic.
-Subscribers request data via the topic.
-In DCPS terminology you publish individual data samples for different instances on a topic.
 Each instance is associated with a unique value for the key.
 A publishing process publishes multiple data samples on the same instance by using the same key value for each sample.
+Conceptually, a topic data type without a key has a single instance.